gschleusner/DataCollectionExpandedSketch/README.md

    - **Instructions**: Detailed guidance for completing the request
    - **Task Description**: Brief summary of what's needed
    - **Questions**: Add one or more questions with types (text, number, date, choice)
-3. Submit the request - it's saved as a StrangeMatter component
+3. Submit the request - it's saved as a StrangeMatter Protocol component using HOK's template

 ### Workflow 2: Answering Requests